-This spicy Sri Lankan chicken curry is a must for every Sri Lankan food lovers and curry lovers.
+This spicy Sri Lankan red chicken curry is a must for every Sri Lankan food lovers and spicy curry lovers.
 This broth can literally transfer anything bland into something really really good.
 I know this looks really hot.
 Well, it actually is.
-That’s the authentic way of making Sri Lankan Chicken curry.
 Sri Lankans looove their food hot.
 But you can always tone down the amount of chili powder you use or not use it at all and get the same flavors without all that heat.
 Once you perfected this recipe, you get to enjoy so many dishes like Chicken kottu, Chicken and coconut roti, milk rice, rice and curries, bread, noodles, and whatnot.

 Ingredients info and Substitutions: